Open work permits for vulnerable workers [R207.1 – A72] – International Mobility Program (IMP)

 In addition, per subsection R200(3.1), paragraph R200(3)(e) does not apply to migrant workers referred to in subsection R207.1(1), who have engaged in unauthorized work or failed to comply with a condition.
 Migrant workers are required to meet all other requirements of the IRPA and IRPR, including valid temporary resident status.

 This open work permit is a transitional measure.
 On average, it may take approximately 12 months for migrant workers to find new employment and a new work permit and LMIA, if required.
 Previous work permit validity (or remaining time) should not negatively impact the duration of this open work permit.
-In addition, current processing times to obtain a new LMIA and work permit should be taken into consideration in determining the duration, given that renewals are only possible in very specific circumstances (see details on renewals below).
+In addition, current processing times to obtain a new LMIA and work permit should be taken into consideration in determining the duration, given that issuance of a new OWP-V is only possible in very specific circumstances (see details on renewals below).

 OWP-V applications should be processed as a priority.
-When possible, officers should contact the applicant within 5 business days from the time the application is received at the local IRCC office.
-This timeframe may be impacted by fluctuating volumes of applications received at each office.
+When possible, officers should contact the applicant within 5 business days from the time the application is received at the Vulnerable Persons Unit (VPU).
+This time frame may be impacted by fluctuating volumes of applications received.

 Open work permits are issued under the authority of subsection R207.1(1) and are coded as follows:

-Migrant workers are eligible for a renewal only if their previous employer-specific work permit is still valid (that is, it has not been revoked and is not invalid under section R209), and they continue to meet other requirements of section R207.1, meaning they are in Canada, and officers have reasonable grounds to believe they are still experiencing abuse or are at risk of experiencing abuse in the context of their employment in Canada.
+Migrant workers are eligible for another OWP-V only if their previous employer-specific work permit is still valid (that is, it has not been revoked and is not invalid under section R209) or they have maintained status on their employer-specific work permit, and they continue to meet other requirements of section R207.1, meaning they are in Canada, and officers have reasonable grounds to believe they are still experiencing abuse or are at risk of experiencing abuse in the context of their employment in Canada.

 Biometrics